Home Health Aide Career Diploma Program

-With a projected 38% increase in home health aide jobs over the next few years, now is a great time to learn how to become a home health aide with Penn Foster.¹ Take the first steps in your direct care training as you learn how to assist clients with activities of daily living, monitoring and reporting changes in a client’s health, and serving as an instrumental part of a Home Care team.
+Now is a great time to learn how to become a home health aide with Penn Foster.
+Take the first steps in your direct care training as you learn how to assist clients with activities of daily living, monitoring and reporting changes in a client’s health, and serving as an instrumental part of a Home Care team.

 Home Health Aide Curriculum

 In Penn Foster’s Home Health Aide courses, you will learn about the duties of a home health aide, as well as the different skills required to work in the home health care setting.
 Our program consists of nine courses designed to help set you on the right path towards your career goals, as well as an externship to help you gain valuable hands-on experience working in the home health care field.
 Each course is broken down into small mobile-friendly lessons to help you on your journey toward earning your career diploma online.